-4.2.23 The Independent Person for Code of Conduct Issues has a key role and are pivotal members of the Audit, Governance and Standards Committee that provide an Independent and non -councillor perspective and view.
+4.2.26 The Independent Person for Code of Conduct Issues continues to have a key role and is a pivotal member of the Audit, Governance and Standards Committee that provide an Independent and non -councillor perspective and view .
 Therefore the Panel is of the view that the Independent Person should receive an allowance based on that of the Chairman of Audit, Governance and Standards Committee.
-The Panel recommends that the Independent Person should receive a Special Responsibility Allowance of 20% of the Chairman of the Audit, Governance and Standards Committee, £902 per annum
+The Panel recommends that the Independent Person should receive a Special Responsibility Allowance of 20% of the Chairman of the Audit, Governance and Standards Committee, £921.47 per annum

-WE RECOMMEND that the Independent Person should receive an allowance of 20% of the Chairman of the Audit, Governance and Standards Committee, £902 per annum.
+WE RECOMMEND that the Independent Person should receive an allowance of 20% of the Chairman of the Audit, Governance and Standards Committee, £921.47 per annum.
 The Independent Person should also receive travel and subsistence and other expenses in accordance with the scheme applicable to councillors.

-Co-Opted Members of Audit, Governance and Standards Committee (Tier Twelve)
+Co-Opted Members of Audit, Governance and Standards Committee, Reserve Independent Person Audit, Governance and Standards (Tier Thirteen)

-4.2.24 The Panel recognised the importance of the role of the Co-Opted Members of the Audit, Governance and Standards Committee.
+- 4.2.27 The Panel continue to recognise the importance of the role of the Co-Opted Members of the Audit, Governance and Standards Committee.

-The Panel therefore recommends that the Co-Opted Members should receive a Tier Twelve allowance, 10% of the Chairman of the Audit, Governance and Standards Committee, £451.
+The Panel therefore recommends that the Co-Opted Members should receive a Tier Thirteen allowance,10% of the Chairman of the Audit, Governance and Standards Committee, £460.73 - 4.2.28 The Panel also recommend that an allowance for the Reserve Independent Person for Audit, Governance and Standards should receive an allowance of 10% of the recommended allowance of the Chairman of Audit, Governance and Standards, £460.73.

-WE RECOMMEND that the Co-Opted Members of the Audit, Governance and Standards Committee should receive a Tier Twelve Allowance, 10% of the Chairman of the Audit, Governance and Standards Committee, £451.
+WE RECOMMEND that the Co-Opted Members of the Audit, Governance and Standards Committee and the Reserve Independent Person for Audit, Governance and Standards Committee should both receive a Tier Thirteen Allowance, 10% of the Chairman of the Audit, Governance and Standards Committee, £460.73.